guillelezama/website/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
-Welcome to my website!
+Welcome to my personal website!
 I am a Ph.D.
 Candidate in Economics at the University of Pittsburgh.
-I am from Uruguay and I previously studied at the Universidad de la República (Udelar)
+I was born and raised in Uruguay, where I also completed my undergraduate studies at the Universidad de la República (Udelar).

-I am interested in Political Economy and the different approaches that could be used to address Political Economy questions: Economic History and Applied Microeconomics.
+My research interests lie in the field of Political Economy, specifically in the different approaches that can be used to address Political Economy questions.
+I am particularly interested in the application of text-learning methods and applied microeconomics to study political economy.

+As you navigate through my website, you will find information about my research, publications, presentations, and other professional activities.
+You can also find my resume and contact information if you would like to get in touch with me.